NathanaelMathieu/IDEAS-Portfolio-Template/README.md

 6. Open a terminal and navigate to the directory you want your portfolio to be stored in.
 Taking care to replace the link with the repository created in Step 2, run `git clone https://github.com/USERNAME/REPOSITORY_NAME.git`.
 This will create a local copy of the repository.
 7. Navigate to the newly created folder.
 You should see all the files and folders listed on the GitHub Page.
 8. Run `npm install` in the project directory to install dependencies.
+9. Create a new file `.env` at the top level of the directory.
+Add the line `PUBLIC_URL=https://username.github.io/project` replacing `username` and `project` with your own.
+This file will be ignored by git, but will tell `gh-pages` the url to use when the app is deployed.

 You are all set!
 All the scripts below should run successfully.